-It is my professional honor and pleasure to present the Fiscal Year 2023-2024 (FY24) Proposed Budget.
+It is my professional honor and pleasure to present the Fiscal Year 2023-2024 (FY24) Approved Budget.
 This document represents the culmination of months of work by the Executive Leadership Team and contains the traditional line-item summary data with this accompanying Transmittal Letter.
-New for this year is the inclusion of Personnel and Five-Year Capital Improvement sections.
-These new sections will provide the reader greater understanding of the human resources available to the City and planned future capital projects.
-The FY24 Proposed Budget continues the on-going services residents and visitors expect and value with a focus the City Council's strategic priorities identified at the February 28, 2023 Budget Kick-off workshop plus one-time capital project priorities that address the City Council's identified areas of emphasis as given to staff at the April 18, 2023, Five-year Capital Improvement Plan workshop.
+New for this year is the inclusion of Department Summaries, Five-Year Capital Improvement, and Personnel sections.
+These new sections will provide the reader greater understanding of: